ibexa/documentation-developer/docs/guide/http_cache.md

     - View implements `eZ\Publish\Core\MVC\Symfony\View\CachableView`
     - Cache is not disabled on the individual view

-    If that checks out, the Response will be adapted with the following:
+    If that checks out, the response will be adapted with the following:
     - `ResponseCacheConfigurator` will apply site access settings for enabled/disabled cache and default TTL
     - `DispatcherTagger` will dispatch the built in ResponseTaggers which will generate the tags as described above.

-    Further reading can be found in ezplatform-http-cache's `docs/response_taggers.md`.
+    Further information can be found in ezplatform-http-cache's `docs/response_taggers.md`.

 ### Response tagging in Controllers

 For tagging needs in controllers, there are several options, here presented in recommended order:

-1. **Reusing DispatcherTagger to get it to pick correct tags for you**
+1\. **Reusing DispatcherTagger to get it to pick correct tags for you**

 _Examples for tagging everything needed for Content using autowirable `ResponseTagger` interface:_
 ``` php